-1. Attend a free homeownership workshop
+1. Attend a free homebuyer workshop

 2. Meet with your housing counselor

-Once you’ve completed the workshop, the NACA will assign you a housing counselor to guide you through this process.
+Once you’ve completed the homebuyer workshop, the NACA will assign you a housing counselor to guide you through this process.
 Your housing counselor will help you determine an affordable mortgage payment and help you come up with a reasonable monthly budget.
 You’ll continue to meet with your counselor up until you’ve qualified for the program.